 Famed for their Cantonese-style roast duck, this modest restaurant displays barbecued meats – pork ribs, pork belly and whole ducks – in the window facing busy Wardour Street.
 Of the two Four Seasons in Chinatown, this branch has the friendlier service.
 Four Seasons is a decent restaurant for a late night meal in central London that wouldn't burn a hole in your pocket.

 A small wooden bridge spanning an ornamental fish pond, warm wood panelling, kind lighting and a second floor offering a view of the dining room below set this Cantonese stalwart apart from all others in Chinatown.
 The food is reliable, authentic and of decent quality.
 Portions can be rather miserly, however, especially given the high prices compared to rivals in the neighbourhood.
-Then again, Imperial China appears to get away with it.
-The relatively handsome and comfortable decor, accessible location and clean toilets seem to keep the venue consistently popular among both Chinese and Western diners.
+Then again, Imperial China appears to get away with it; the venue is consistently popular among Chinese and Western diners.

 This green-painted café occupies a prominent Chinatown corner site where you can often watch the cooks sitting in front of the windows wrapping the hand-made dumplings.
 There are plenty of other dishes served at this simple, no-frills café, from buttered toast through barbecued pork to Hong Kong-style tea and Taiwanese-style bubble teas, but it’s the freshly-made dumplings that keep us coming back.